waku-org/nwaku/docs/tutorial/chat2.md

 It's possible to query a *specific* store node by configuring its `multiaddr` as `storenode` when starting the app:

 ```
-./build/chat2 --storenode:/ip4/134.209.139.210/tcp/30303/p2p/16Uiu2HAmPLe7Mzm8TsYUubgCAW1aJoeFScxrLj8ppHFivPo97bUZ
+./build/chat2 --storenode:/dns4/node-01.do-ams3.waku.test.statusim.net/tcp/30303/p2p/16Uiu2HAkykgaECHswi3YKJ5dMLbq2kPVCo89fcyTd38UcQD6ej5W
 ```

-Alternatively, the `chat2` application will select a random `storenode` for you from the configured fleet (`prod` by default) if `storenode` is left unspecified.
+Alternatively, the `chat2` application will select a random `storenode` for you from the configured fleet (`sandbox` by default) if `storenode` is left unspecified.

 ```
 ./build/chat2